 • You don't modify the Consently script or consent signals

-• Google and IAB don't change their technical requirements (Consently updates automatically when standards evolve)
+• Google and IAB don't change their technical guidelines (Consently updates automatically when standards evolve)

 Consently handles recertification and framework updates automatically—you don't need to take any action when Google or IAB releases new versions.